Qualcomm’s Dean Brenner explains 5G spectrum and the ‘game changer’ DSS

 VentureBeat: So users understand, a phone that’s capable of doing sub-6GHz generally is going to be able to reach down into the sub-1GHz bands as well.
 One pocket-sized device will be capable of containing all the antenna hardware that’s necessary to address everything from 600MHz all the way up to 28 or 39GHz?

 Brenner: Oh, yeah.
 It certainly is possible.
 We have these modules, these antenna modules that we invented, that are tiny, that have like seven or eight antenna elements.
 And then each of the first 5G phones that has a Qualcomm implementation has multiple, like three or four of these modules.
-So yes, the phone is definitely capable of doing sub-1GHz, mid-bands and millimeter wave.
+So yes, the phone is definitely capable of doing sub-1GHz, mid-bands, and millimeter wave.
 Today, the first 5G phones are capable of doing that.
 With the second-generation and third-generation [chips], it’s more about adding complexity with carrier aggregation, and complexity on top of complexity.
 But the core idea that a phone needs to support all the legacy 4G bands and new 5G bands, that’s table stakes.

 VentureBeat: One last question — any further clues as to what Qualcomm’s third-generation 5G chip is going to bring to the table?